Grakom in brief

 The Board of 11 members appoints a Chief Executive who has the day to day responsibility for the management and operation of the Association.

-Grakom has 25 employees with headquarters in Odense.
+Grakom has 25 employees with headquarters in Odense and an office in Copenhagen.
 Grakom is a member of The Confederation of Danish Employers (DA).

-Grakom is a member of several international organisations, such as Intergraf, FESPA and Egin.
+Grakom is a member of several international organisations, such as Intergraf, FESPA, FTA Europe and Egin.

 Grakoms services can be categorised as follows: